-There is nowhere in Florida more beautiful than Ocala in the fall.
+There is nowhere in Florida more beautiful than Ocala and Marion County in the fall.
 As the temperature and humidity ebb, sunsets become more brilliant, pastures more serene, and oak trees grander.
-The Laurie Ann Truluck Team has pulled together five of our favorite easy and affordable fall decorating ideas to help you bring the beauty of fall into your home.
+We have pulled together five of our favorite easy and affordable fall decorating ideas to help you bring the beauty of fall into your home.
 If you are new to Ocala and need us to point you towards resources in our city, just ask us!

 - Use plants and cuttings.
 Plants such as chrysanthemums, pansies, croton, purple fountain grass, and flowering kale add beautiful color inside or out, and help take up space without costing a lot.
 Use potted plants on your porch, in the foyer, or on your fireplace hearth.
 Plant cuttings from your yard can be used in a variety of ways.
 Take your clippers and a basket outside and collect small branches, ivy, ornamental grass, flower blooms, pinecones, or seed pods.
 You can arrange these on your mantel or dining table with LED flameless candles and small gourds, or place branches and blooms in mason jars, vases, or tins.

 - Think beyond orange.
 Love fall, but not crazy about the color orange?
 Don’t let that stop you.
 You can create gorgeous fall décor that compliments the year-round colors in your home.
 Try one of these color combinations: eggplant purple and dark teal, gold and burgundy red, olive green and grey, or chocolate brown and mustard yellow.
 Or go with all antique white with white painted pumpkins, vintage lace, china pieces, and white candles or lights.